triple-win-initiative/quick/_pages/data-collection.md

 layout: about
 title: Data collection
 image: "/_images/fieldwork/child_assessment.jpeg"
-description: he page you see after clicking on "About QuiCK" it is also the page you get after clicking on the sub-menu, Study Background.
+description: The page you see after clicking on "About QuiCK" it is also the page you get after clicking on the sub-menu, Study Background.
 The sub-menu comes up after click on About QuiCK
 ---

 ## Lorem ipsum dolor